GTmetrix Performance Blog

 CPU and memory resources from the Host Server are allocated to the Virtual Machine, based on the level of service you subscribe to.

-A typical low-CPU Virtual Machine (VM).
+A Typical Virtual Machine (VM).

 Low-CPU VMs are an option designed for less demanding applications (including simple websites), and/or can be used to provide an initial environment for development purposes.